UCL/MPHY0026/doc/summerschool/registration_demo.rst

     sksurgeryfred_game https://github.com/UCL/scikit-surgeryfred/raw/master/data/brain512.png

+Here's a video showing what to do:

+.. raw:: html

+  <iframe width="560" height="315" src="https://www.youtube.com/embed/ansH1w2ST-g" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 The rules are:

 * You are going to perform 20 image guided ablations.
-* You locate the target in the intraoperative image by placing up to 5 fiducial markers, using the same process as in part  1.
+* You locate the target in the intraoperative image by placing up to 6 fiducial markers, using the same process as in part  1.
-* You change the treatment margin using the up and down arrow keys.
+* You can change the treatment margin using the up and down arrow keys.
 Up to increase the margin, down to decrease.
 * When you think you have the right margin you perform the ablation by pressing 'a'
 * You will be awarded a score.
 If you treat 100% of the target you start with 1000 points, anything less than 100% and you start with 0 points.
 Points are then subtracted based on the amount of healthy tissue ablated.
 A large margin will increase the chances of 100% ablation, but increase the amount of healthy tissue ablated.
 * Throughout the game you will be shown different statistics to help you make your decision.
-  You are then presented with statistics.
-For your first 4 goes you have it easy, you are told the actual TRE.
-All
+* For the first 4 ablations you are shown the actual TRE (this is for training purposes, you could not know this during an actual ablation).
+Knowing the TRE makes it easy to set the margin, the margin just needs to bigger than the TRE to ensure 100% treatment.
+* You can then perform 16 more ablations, being shown different combinations of statistics that could be available during an actual ablation.
+Your job is to use your knowledge of the predictive power of these statistics (gained during part 1 and 2) to set the minimum effective margin.
+* Keep going until you get to the game over screen.

+When you've finished have a look at the file 'fred_game.log'.
+It should contain a record of your scores together with a record of what statistics were visible for each score.
+Is there a link between the visible statistics and your scores?
+Does it correspond to the correlations you might have found in part 2?

+I would be grateful if you let me know your scores by `emailing me`_ 'fred_game.log', along with any comments on the usefulness of this tutorial.

 .. _`SciKit-Surgery`: https://github.com/UCL/scikit-surgery/wikis/home